-Why Need to Move Files from One Google Drive to Another?
+Why Copy from One Google Drive to Another?

-Sometimes, Google Drive users need to transfer files from one account to another for one or more of the following reasons.
+Sometimes, Google Drive users need to move files from one Google Drive account to another for one or more of the following reasons.

-- They plant to replace the old account with a new one.
+- They plan to replace the old account with a new one.

-- They have much more free storage space on the other Google Drive.
+- They have much more free storage space on another Google Drive account.

-- They want to make a backup of important files on this drive and store the copy on the other drive.
+- They want to make a backup of important files on this drive and store the copy on the other drives.

 - To make better management of cloud files, users need to move certain kind of files into one cloud account, such as files of a project.